 Choosing an Upstream Branch¶

 When creating a bug fix or feature branch, it is very important to choose the right upstream branch.
-The general rule is to always choose the oldest upstream branch that will need to contain your work.
+The general rule is to always choose the oldest supported upstream branch that will need to contain your work.
+For more info see above Feature Branches or Bug Fix Branches.

 Commit messages in Pulp should contain a human readable explanation of what was fixed in the commit.
 They should also follow the standard git message format of starting with a subject line or title (usually wrapped at about 50 chars) and optionally, a longer message (usually wrapped at 72 characters) broken up into paragraphs.
 For more on what constitutes a good commit message, we recommend Tim Pope’s blog post on the subject.